 ‘Arm’s length’ vs. controlled transactions

 Selling a home to a buyer you have no prior relationship with is called an “arm’s length” transaction, while selling to a family member, friend, or professional acquaintance is called a controlled transaction.
+These are legal terms, with specific definitions used by the IRS for tax purposes.

 Gift taxes